Well actually, if you have to define your style – perhaps it isn’t “style” in the true sense of the word.

 In the good old days, modern was the Bauhaus credo – form follows function.
 This was basically a popular decorative movement that started in the early 19th century and it was epitomized by clean lines and open planning spaces.
 The Bauhaus was a German school of design and through this, the concept of “modernism” came about.
 It was based on egalitarian principles and clean designs were espoused; in all types of materials – furniture, textiles and art.
 This was factory design and not craftsmanship in the true sense.

 Personally, I don’t like an interior that is purely modern.
 I like a mix of things.
+You can mix modern furniture with some vintage styled wall mounted lights, and blend other elements as and when you find what’s right together.
 After all, that is what makes for a characterful home.

 Be Afraid, very afraid of the “Ins” and “Outs “of Style